IJustDev/Gitea-VSCode/README.md

 ![Issues with multiple colors](./media/gitea-issues.png)

-In order to get nice looking issueicons in multiple colors you need to assigne any issue a label called either "feature" or "bug".
-A bug is going to be represented as an red issue, while a feature will have a green icon.
-If the issue does not have got a label it will receive a grey icon.
-If the label is not know (so neither "feature" nor "bug" not case sensitive) it will also get a grey icon.
+In order to get nice looking issue icons in multiple colors (of your choice) you just need to assign a label to your issue.
+The color is being fetched automatically.
+If you change the color of the label however, you need to delete the `.gitea/{issuename}.svg` file in the given folder.
+If you skip this step, the file is not going to get updated.
+In most cases you need to restart visual studio code to apply the icons in the issues tab.
 ## Future
 - Implement a `Close Issue` Button
 - Create Issues via Webview